ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

 9. English Learners & Immigrant Students

-English learners have many special protections, including the right to learn English, the right to supports, modifications, and accommodations in their core classes, and the right to be free from harassment based on their immigration status.
-Parents with limited English proficiency have the right to receive information about their child’s education in a language they understand.
+English learners have many special protections, including the right to learn English (with language instruction such as English as a Second Language), the right to supports, modifications, and accommodations in their core classes, and the right to be free from harassment based on their immigration status.
+Parents with limited English proficiency (LEP) have the right to receive information about their child’s education in a language they understand.

-- Rights of English Learners & Limited English Proficient Families
+- Rights of English Learners and Limited English Proficient Parents

 10. LGBTQ & Gender Nonconforming Students